Maria-p92/Maria-p92/README.md

-👋 Hi, I’m Maria Parra
+👋 Hola, my name is Maria
+🦄 I'm a design unicorn
+🎨 a multidisciplinary designer who codes.🤓 I've been focused on Digital Product Design, Interaction Design and Design Systems for the past 3 years and below you can find a couple of my recent projects.
-👀 Currently working as interactive designer for a Design System team 🌱 Constant learning, now learning to be a master in protoyping and Typescript 💞️ I love to do videomapping performance.
+💞️ I love to do videomapping performance.
-📫 You can have a look and contact me on my portfolio https://mariaparradesign.com/
+📫 Have a look on my portfolio https://mariaparradesign.com/

 <!---
 Maria-p92/Maria-p92 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.